bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-development.md

 Restart the Crazyflie you want to bootload in the next 10 seconds ... done!
-Connected to bootloader on Crazyflie 2.0 (version=0x10) Target info: nrf51 (0xFE)
+Connected to bootloader on the Crazyflie (version=0x10) Target info: nrf51 (0xFE)
 Flash pages: 232 | Page size: 1024 | Buffer pages: 1 | Start page: 88
 144 KBytes of flash available for firmware image.